Celastrus orbiculatus: Cultivation

-Celastrus orbiculatus as an invasive species
+As an invasive species

 Oriental bittersweet is a strong competitor in its environment, and its dispersal has endangered the survival of several other species.
 One attribute that contributes to the success of this species is having attractively colored fruit.
 As a result, it is eaten by mammals and birds, which excrete the seeds to different locations.

 The introduction of Oriental bittersweet into new areas threatens the local flora because the native plants then have a strong competitor in the vicinity.
 The species is native to Eastern Asia, but was introduced to the US for aesthetic purposes.
 It has been used in floral arrangements, and because of improper disposal the plant has been recklessly introduced into areas, affecting the ecology of over 33 states from Georgia to Wisconsin, and parts of the Appalachians.
 The organism grows primarily in the perimeter of highly vegetative areas, allowing it to readily access the frontier of resources.
 Oriental bittersweet's ability to grow in a variety of environments has proven to be detrimental to many plant species along the Appalachian mountains and is moving more towards the West as time progresses.

 Oriental bittersweet employs multiple invasive and dispersal strategies allowing it to outcompete the surrounding plant species in non-native regions.
 This is a strong reason why the control of the species presents difficulties to manage.
 The plant's invasion has created diverse ecological, managerial, and agricultural complications making it a focus of environmental conservation efforts.